hergin/Henry-Gets-Moving/MeetingMinutes/Team/10-6-DURING-CLASS.md

  - Discussed desires of the client, purposes of the immersive learning project, how they relate to the requirements and business requirements of the project
  - What happens if it's given to the Corps?

- - We refuse to do Angular
+ - We would prefer against Angular
  - It's no longer popular, and React is industry-aware
  - TypeScript is also more up-to-date than PHP
  - Plus, the client doesn't really care